Szafter12/Note-app/README.md

 # Note App React

 Note app created in react using react-router-dom and json server.
 This project it's a part of [zrozumieć-react.pl](https://zrozumiecreact.pl/) course.
+<br><br>
-Json server working on render free plan so waiting times may be longer than normal
+The backend server is running on a free version of Render web service so the landing time of the site and images may be longer please be patient.

 ## Demo

 https://note-app-szafter12.netlify.app/